getmiranda/go-httpclient/README.md

     // Configure the timeout for performing the actual HTTP call:
     SetResponseTimeout(3 * time.Second).

+    // You can disable timeouts:
+    DisableTimeouts(true).

+    // You can pass a custom HTTP client:
+    SetHttpClient(http.DefaultClient).

     // Configure the User-Agent header that will be used for all of the requests:
     SetUserAgent("Your-User-Agent").